 The Electric Vehicle Homecharge Scheme offers a 75% grant for the costs of purchasing and installing one chargepoint.
 This grant offers £350 for the purchase and installation of an electric car charger (including VAT).

 The EVHS is a government-funded scheme managed by the Office of Zero Emission Vehicles (OZEV).
-There are certain requirements you need to meet in order to qualify.
+There are certain requirements you need to meet to qualify.
 The first requirement is that the applicant should own, lease, or order an eligible vehicle and have off-street parking within his property.

 An applicant can opt for 2 chargepoints within the property if they possess two eligible vehicles.